vanhoangkha/Networking-fundamentals/Day18_VLAN_Part2.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/1e9bb3fa-5aca-4883-8aff-52a554dcfba6)

-ROAS is used to Tuyến đường between multiple VLANs using a SINGLE Giao diện on a Router and Switch
+ROAS is used to Tuyến đường between multiple VLANs using a SINGLE Interface on a Router and Switch

-The Switch Giao diện is configured as a regular Trunk
+The Switch Interface is configured as a regular Trunk

-The Router Giao diện is configured using SUB-INTERFACES.
-You configure the VLAN tag and Địa chỉ IP on EACH SUB-Giao diện
+The Router Interface is configured using SUB-INTERFACES.
+You configure the VLAN tag and Địa chỉ IP on EACH SUB-Interface

-The Router will behave as if frames arriving with a certain VLAN tag have arrived on the SUB-Giao diện configured with that VLAN tag
+The Router will behave as if frames arriving with a certain VLAN tag have arrived on the SUB-Interface configured with that VLAN tag

-The Router will TAG frames sent out of EACH SUB-Giao diện with the VLAN TAG configured on the SUB-Giao diện
+The Router will TAG frames sent out of EACH SUB-Interface with the VLAN TAG configured on the SUB-Interface